AO-StreetArt/Aesel/docs/pages/deployment.rst

 Load Balancing
 --------------

-Adrestia serves as the gateway for both HTTP and UDP, and will automatically load balance between instances of CLyman/Crazy Ivan.
-An HTTP reverse proxy (such as NGINX) can be used to balance between instances of Adrestia for HTTP requests, but there is currently no good way to balance the UDP requests between the instances outside the client.
+Adrestia serves as the gateway for both HTTP, and will automatically load balance between instances of CLyman/Crazy Ivan.
+An HTTP reverse proxy (such as NGINX) can be used to balance between instances of Adrestia for HTTP requests, if desired.

-The planned changes for the Zero Latency Design are expected to address this shortcoming and allow Adrestia to sit completely behind an HTTP Reverse Proxy, with CLyman providing the UDP API.
+When a device registers to a scene, it is provided an instance of CLyman to send updates to.
+This means that the UDP streaming is inherently load balanced within each cluster.

 Security
 --------

-Currently, security components are not active within Aesel.
+Currently, security components are not active within all Aesel components.
 Until that time, it is not advised that Aesel be deployed in such a way as to be accessible on a public network.